University of Groningen

 Why study Computer Science & Engineering?

-You’ll develop a unique combination of scientific thinking and engineering precision, gaining deep technical expertise while also addressing the social impact of software systems.
+The Computer Science and Engineering Master’s programme at TU/e equips you to engineer the secure, trustworthy, and reliable systems society depends on.
+You'll develop a unique combination of scientific thinking and engineering precision, gaining deep technical expertise while also addressing the social impact of software systems.
 Located in the heart of Brainport Eindhoven, you’ll study alongside leading researchers and collaborate with cutting-edge industry.
 Whether your ambition is in research, innovation, or solving real-world challenges, the CSE Master’s gives you the tools to make a meaningful impact.

 "Studying a Master’s degree at TU/e means fun and challenging courses, inspiring professors and vibrant student life.
 My Eindhoven experience has been unforgettable and key to my personal development."